Ronan Lynch: College

 During his schooling at Ardscoil Rís in Limerick, Lynch established himself as a key member of the senior hurling team.
-In 2014 he won a Harty Cup medal following a 2-13 to 0-4 trouncing of Limerick rivals Scoil na Trionóide, Doon.
+In 2014 he won a Harty Cup medal following a 2–13 to 0–4 trouncing of Limerick rivals Scoil na Trionóide, Doon.

 Minor and under-21

 Lynch was just fifteen-years-old when he first played for Limerick as a member of the minor team on 2 May 2012.
-He scored 0-11 on his debut in a 0-16 to 1-12 Munster quarter-final defeat of Cork.
+He scored 0–11 on his debut in a 0–16 to 1–12 Munster quarter-final defeat of Cork.

 In 2013 Lynch was at left wing-back as Limerick faced Waterford in the provincial decider.
-As Waterford looked to be heading for victory, a last-minute goal from substitute Tom Morrissey ensured a 2-19 apiece draw.
-The replay was also a close affair, however, Cian Lynch's first-half stoppage time goal proved decisive as Limerick ended a 29-year wait for the title with a 1-20 to 4-8 victory.
+As Waterford looked to be heading for victory, a last-minute goal from substitute Tom Morrissey ensured a 2–19 apiece draw.
+The replay was also a close affair, however, Cian Lynch's first-half stoppage time goal proved decisive as Limerick ended a 29-year wait for the title with a 1–20 to 4–8 victory.
 It was Lynch's first Munster medal.

 Lynch was eligible for the minor grade once again in 2014, as Waterford faced the team in the Munster final for a second year in succession.
 Limerick looked all set to retain their title when leading their opponents by three points in added time, however, Waterford substitute Shane Ryan struck for a dramatic late goal to send the game to a replay.
-The replay was also a close affair, however, Limerick pulled away in the end to secure a 0-24 to 0-18 victory and a second Munster medal for Lynch.
+The replay was also a close affair, however, Limerick pulled away in the end to secure a 0–24 to 0–18 victory and a second Munster medal for Lynch.
 On 7 September 2014 Limerick faced Kilkenny in the All-Ireland decider.
-A 2-5 haul from Kilkenny corner-forward John Walsh ensured a 2-17 to 0-19 defeat for Lynch's side.
+A 2–5 haul from Kilkenny corner-forward John Walsh ensured a 2–17 to 0–19 defeat for Lynch's side.

-Limerick football panel 2019-

-In 2019, Lynch joined the Limerick Senior Football panel after receiving the call-up from Billy Lee, making one championship appearance.
-It was feared that a lack of pace would be his downfall but his big frame and aerial ball-winning abilities was a major asset the Limerick footballers cause.
-When the big man would be introduced as an impact sub, one could hear the auld lads in the stand cream themselves to the cries of 'lump the ball into big lynch, he'll do untold'.
-Whether he is part of the Football panel for 2020 is unknown.
-Rumors are circulating nationwide that he contracted the COVID-19 virus while he was studying Medicine in University of Limerick.